Maximize tax savings

-Owing to the large population, there is always huge demand for real estate in India and demand mostly overtakes supply.
-This demand and supply correlation and the desire in people to own more, leads to inflation in the value of real estate and in turn means huge gains in the hands of seller.
-It is unlikely that such gains fall out of tax bracket.
+Owing to the large population, there is always a huge demand for real estate in India and demand mostly overtakes supply.
+This demand and supply correlation and the desire in people to own more leads to inflation in the value of the real estate and in turn means huge gains in the hands of the seller.
+It is unlikely that such gains fall out of the tax bracket.

 Sale consideration reduced by cost of acquisition (indexed cost of acquisition for land or building held for more than 24 months) is taxable as capital gain.

 Over a period of time, just like any other tax provision, there were certain tax evasion measures adopted by parties to the transaction, in capital gain taxation of land or building as well.